-You can find standardised ICT contract templates and guidelines here for creating an ICT contract using the Queensland Information Technology Contracting (QITC) framework and the Government Information Technology Contracting (GITC) framework.
+You can find standardised ICT contract templates and guidelines here for creating an ICT contract using the Queensland Information Technology Contracting (QITC) framework.

 To help you decide, read more at About the QITC framework.